Wednesday, October 28, 2020

 -Hot dogs and hot sandwiches available for $6-$11

--Though it’s a small farm, it packs a punch with a craft fair, hot lunch, apple treats, face painting, and train rides
+-Though a small farm, it packs a punch with a craft fair, hot lunch, apple treats, face painting, and train rides available

 -The scenery alone keeps me coming back for more

--They offer pies, brownies, caramel apples, cookies, cider, apple cider milkshakes, and jams, but no donuts—head to BOA Vista Orchards just a minute up the road for those.
+-They offer pies, brownies, caramel apples, cookies, cider, apple cider milkshakes, and jams, but no donuts.
+Head to BOA Vista Orchards just a minute up the road for an awesome variety to choose from.

 -Plenty of tables and benches on grassy areas with tall trees providing shade, perfect for picnics